Charlie-Say/sHef/README.md

 - efficiently identify products that pair well together
 - seasonality can be dependent on region
 - help culinary enthusiasts to be creative and knowledgable about local sources
 - maybe identify local farms/suppliers?
 (MAYBE - would take another BS4 program to scrape.
-Parsing is time consuming.
-Make this an add on)
+Parsing is a bitch)

 TO DO:

 - create SDLC (technical document for project)
-- testing l